|Medical Services ●Disease Control|

 In North Dakota, there are approximately 100 sites statewide that are designated as mosquito trapping sites.
 New Jersey mosquito traps are located in all 53 counties (click here to see the map of the sites).
 The New Jersey mosquito traps are collected each week and sent to the North Dakota Department of Health's Division of Laboratory Services where the number of mosquitoes is calculated.
 The numbers of female Culex, Aedes, Anopheles, and other species trapped in each area of the state are recorded.
 Click here to view weekly mosquito counts.

-What can be done to prevent mosquitoes?
+What can be done to prevent mosquito bites and/or control mosquitoes?

 Copyright � 2007 North Dakota Department of Health